ciena-frost/ember-frost-core/docs/frost-radio.md

 | | | `large` | large size radio button |
 | `value` | `string` | `<value>` | value of the radio button |

+## Testing with ember-hook
+The radio-group and radio-button components are accessible using ember-hook with the top level hook name or you can access the input on the radio-button -
+* Input field hook - `<hook-name>-input`

 ## Examples